 2005 was a troubling year for New Japan Pro Wrestling.
-The company was achieving dismal attendance numbers at their live shows after the promotion had been run into the ground by founder and part-owner Antonio Inoki.
+The company achieved dismal attendance numbers at their live shows after the promotion had been run into the ground by founder and part-owner Antonio Inoki.
 Later, his son Simon Inoki, due to their insistence on partnering their professional wrestling company with more legit MMA competition in Japan.

 At the forefront of this was the youngest ever IWGP Heavyweight Champion and Inoki’s star-trainee, Shinsuke Nakamura, and the then-former WWE star, Brock Lesnar.
 The two entered into a bitter real-life rivalry over who would be Inoki’s next big star, and more importantly, the IWGP Heavyweight Champion.
 What ensued lead to Lesnar refusing to drop the belt and holding it hostage for over a year at his home in America until an unexpected Olympic hero stepped into the picture.

 Shinsuke Nakamura – Supernova

 Shinsuke Nakamura made his New Japan Pro Wrestling debut in 2002 after training in the New Japan LA Dojo under founder Antonio Inoki.
 Inoki was a legendary shooter whose cross-discipline match against Muhammed Ali in 1976 helped put New Japan on the map.
 In 2002, Inoki hoped to take New Japan Pro Wrestling in a more legitimate sports style direction, pairing up with Japanese MMA company K-1, putting New Japan professional wrestlers in matches with MMA fighters.